imperialacm/acm.doc.ic.ac.uk/contents/people/zhongliu-xie/index.md

 template: person.jade
 website: http://www.doc.ic.ac.uk/~zx10/
 ---
-Zhongliu is a third year PhD student working on visual information processing and pattern recognition, where he focuses on biomedical image analysis for morphological anomaly detection, with research under close collaborations with Japan National Institute of Informatics, National Institute of Genetics and
+Zhongliu is a final year PhD student working on visual information processing and pattern recognition, where he focuses on biomedical image analysis for morphological anomaly detection, with research under close collaborations with Japan National Institute of Informatics, National Institute of Genetics and